MartinBranns/NHL_Data_Analytics_Project/README.md

 ## Data Visualization

 ## Conclusion

+The steps taken in my data analysis can be followed in larger-scale analysis to explore interesting subjects.

+Some recommendations I have of interesting topics of analysis that can be pursued with similar methods, but through the inclusion of either a larger sample size, and by adding more variables in the specific players API endpoint are as follows:

+- Include a larger sample size of multiple draft classes to compare their performances against eachother.
+For example by including all the players drafted in the 2000's and to rank them by strength of draft class.
+But I would warn against using recent classes since players that are still active can be expected to still produce more points after the analysis which could skew the results.

+- Look at the origin of players and find the best and worst performers.
+Here I'm not only referenceing the country of origin of players but an interesting variable to include to use as a focal point of analysis would be the youth league of players before they got drafted.
+Perhaps some players underperform expectations when drafted from certain leagues.
+Different youth leagues are going to have different strength of competition, so a player who put up 100 points in a weak youth league, might be a worse offensive producer than a player who put up 40 points in a more competitive league.
+This analysis could allow us to identify "hidden gems" of undervalued leagues, where players who come from these youth leagues tend to pan out and become NHL players at a higher rate than other leagues.

 Further analysis could be performed by including youth leagues of players before they got drafted, to see if playing in certain leagues overvalues players, or vice-versa.